 • Community Based Learning Program

 The Community Based Learning Grant is designed to support arts education projects in community-based settings such as libraries, community centers, and senior centers, for youth to senior learners.
-Programs must take place in the 2021 calendar year.
+Programs must take place in the 2022 calendar year.
 Curriculum must include at least (3) contact sessions with the same teaching artist(s) and core group of students.
-Activities can take place in a venue such as a library, community center, senior center.
 Non profit organizations can apply directly for funds.
-A letter of support from the teaching artist is required.
-Individual artists or unincorporated entities may apply directly to this program by partnering with an eligible nonprofit organization.
-The applicant artist must reside in the same county as the partnering organization.
-Deadline to apply: December 3rd, 2021 by 3:00pm
+A letter of support from the teaching artist is required, and if applying as an individual, the applicant artist must reside in the same county as the partnering organization.

 Individual Artist Grant